View MapView Map

 1Discover amazing walks

-The Slieve Bloom Mountains are crisscrossed with a network of walking trails that delight and excite every level of walker.
-Set off on a relaxing 3km looped stroll through the peaceful countryside or pack your backpack and tackle a multiday hike.
+The Slieve Bloom Mountains are crisscrossed with a network of walking trails that are ideal for every level of walker.
+Set off on a relaxing 3km looped stroll through the peaceful countryside or pack your backpack and tackle a multi-day hike.

-Enjoy the beauty of nature at Lough Boora where there’s fishing, birdwatching and wonderful walks filled with fascinating flora and fauna.
-Choose from the Sculpture Loop, Mesolithic Loop, or the Farmland Loop – these relatively easy walks range in length from 3km to 9km and start from the car park.
+Admire the beautiful landscapes in Lough Boora Discovery Park and enjoy a spot of fishing and birdwatching on one of the park's walking trails.
+Choose from the Sculpture Loop, Mesolithic Loop or the Farmland Loop – these relatively easy walks range in length from 3km to 9km and start from the car park.

-No trip to the Slieve Bloom Mountains is complete without walking through Kinnitty Forest, there’s a great choice of 5km to 11km long trails but the Kinnitty Castle Loop is a must for any walker.
-Set off from the picturesque village of Kinnitty and walk the banks of the Camcor River until you see the magnificent castle.
+No trip to the Slieve Bloom Mountains is complete without walking through Kinnitty Forest – there’s a great choice of 4km to 11km long trails but the Kinnitty Castle Loop is a popular choice.
+Set off from Kinnitty village and walk the banks of the Camcor River until you see the historic castle.
 The trail turns uphill through peaceful forests (keep an eye out for herds of deer) before returning you back to Kinnitty.

 Not only is the Slieve Bloom Way one of the finest trails in Offaly, this National Waymarked Trail is one of the best in the entire country.
-Weaving its way along the foothills of the Slieve Bloom Mountains, this challenging 70km trail climbs to lookouts with stunning panoramic views of the cascading waterfalls, forest glens and majestic mountains.
-Hop on the trail in Kinnitty or Cadamstown to complete a section of the route or walk the whole loop over a few days.
+Weaving its way along the foothills of the Slieve Bloom Mountains, this challenging 71km trail climbs to lookouts with stunning panoramic views of waterfalls, forest glens and impressive mountains.
+Hop on the trail in Kinnitty or Cadamstown to complete a section of the route, or walk the whole loop over a few days.

 2Explore Slieve Bloom on horseback

-Saddle up your steed, climb atop and set off on a horseback adventure through the Slieve Bloom Mountains from Kinnitty Castle with Birr Equestrian.
-The wild and varied landscapes make for bucket list horseback rides - gallop through open valleys, trek to mountain tops and trot through sparse boglands.
+Saddle up your steed and set off on a horseback adventure through the Slieve Bloom Mountains from Kinnitty Castle with Birr Equestrian Centre.
+The wild and varied landscapes make for bucket list horseback rides – gallop through open valleys, trek to mountain tops and trot through sparse boglands.
 With tours lasting from one hour to one day, there’s one for every ability level.

 3Hit the mountain bike trails

-Feel the exhilarating adrenaline rush of mountain biking in the Slieve Bloom Mountains.
-There are some amazing routes to choose from and bikers can rent a bike or book a tour with Mid Ireland Adventure in Kinnitty to take on the trails from the Kinnitty Trailhead.
+Feel the rush of mountain biking in the Slieve Bloom Mountains.
+There are some amazing routes to choose from, and bikers can rent a bike or book a tour with Mid Ireland Adventure in Kinnitty to take on the trails from the Kinnitty Trailhead.

-Discover 35km of epic trails, the red routes are for the thrill seekers or you can enjoy an easier cycle on the blue trails.
+Whether you're a thrill seeker who is ready to brave the red routes or you'd rather an easier cycle on the blue trails, you have 35km of epic trails to choose from.
 Expect sweeping turns, flowy downhills, fun rollers and small jumps on these man-made tracks that climb high into the mountains.

 Two men biking uphill through thick trees